 - Monitor your dog closely and ensure that they are drinking and eating

-If your dog becomes sick and this lasts for more than 24 hours then take them to your local veterinary surgery or call Vetfone, which will provide an anti-sickness injection to prevent dehydration.
+If your dog becomes sick and lasts for more than 24 hours, then take them to your local veterinary surgery or call Vetfone, which will provide an anti-sickness injection to prevent dehydration.